zrosenbauer/prompt-merge/README.md

 # prompt-merge

-Conditionally combine and merge LLM prompts into a single string.
+Zero-dependency library for conditionally merging LLM (system) prompts into a single string.

 ## Installation